Jiaaming/PixelProof/README.md

 	- Open your browser at http://localhost:8000
 	- Upload an image and let PixelProof embed the watermark
 	- View your transaction info (TxHash, block number) on the PolygonScan testnet

+## Deployment:
+Use VScode to open the project, open run and debug, select **Debug Full Stack(FastAPI + Next.js)**.
+It will start the backend and frontend server at the same time, with debugging enabled.

 ## For smart contract deployment (use sepolia as an example):